David Landsborough III

-Dr. David Landsborough III (Chinese: 蘭大衛; 2 August 1870 - 1957) was an English physician, missionary, and pioneer in Taiwan (then known as Formosa).
+David Landsborough III (Chinese: 蘭大衛; 2 August 1870 - 1957) was an English physician, missionary, and pioneer in Taiwan (then known as Formosa).
 He founded the Changhua Christian Hospital in 1896.
 Along with James Laidlaw Maxwell and Reverend George Leslie Mackay, Landsborough was one of the foremost medical missionaries in Taiwan.

 Early life and education

 Landsborough was born in Scotland to a religious family.
 His grandfather, Reverend David Landsborough I, and his father, David Landsborough II, were respected scientists and priests.
 Landsborough III received his bachelor's degree and master's degree from Glasgow University, graduating at 20 years old in 1890.
 He spent the next five years at the University of Edinburgh Medical School studying General Surgery.

 Taiwan

-In December 1895, Landsborough was assigned to the Presbyterian mission in Taiwan to replace Dr. Gavin Russell who died from typhoid.
+In December 1895, Landsborough was assigned to the Presbyterian mission in Taiwan to replace Gavin Russell who died from typhoid.
 He embarked from London and spent 3 months traveling to Taiwan.
 Upon arrival, Landsborough spent many months learning Taiwanese in Tainan before settling down in Changhua.
 There, he founded the Changhua Christian Hospital and established it as one of the first teaching hospitals on the island.
 This began the 68 year Landsborough medical missionary legacy in Taiwan.

 To his students and the local community, Landsborough became known as Dr. Lan (蘭醫生).
 Landsborough worked to improve the hospital by expanding the facility to accommodate more patients and trainees.
 He also introduced a running water system.

 In 1916 with the outbreak of World War I, Landsborough returned home to England.
 The Changhua Christian Hospital was temporarily shut down due to the war during this time.
 In 1919, Landsborough came back to Taiwan and reopened the hospital with new equipment and increased local assistance.